wp-plugins/wordpress-seo/readme.txt

 = 0.2.5.2 =

-* This plugin now officially requires PHP5.
+* This WordPress SEO plugin now officially requires PHP5.
 WordPress version 3.2 will also require it, so you'd better upgrade now.
 If you're on any version lower than PHP 5.2, this plugin will deactivate itself.
 You can then use SEO Data Transporter to migrate your data to another plugin, or you could do the more sensible thing and get your hosting upgraded to PHP 5.2 ASAP.

 * Bugs fixed:
 	* Attempted compatibility fix with other plugins that hook into robots.txt functionality.